psorensen/psorensen.github.io/_posts/2017-07-11-adding-block-elements-to-tinymce.markdown

 On a recent migration project, one of the requirements was to add a few blockquote styles to the TinyMCE dropdown list to match the editorial process of the old CMS.
 Wordpress [provides a filter](https://codex.wordpress.org/TinyMCE_Custom_Styles) to add a secondary or tetriary dropdown, but if you only have a couple additional elements, it seems like bad UX to seperate it from the original dropdown.

-Wordpress does not send a argument for `block_formats` when initializing TinyMCE, thus [relying on the defaults](https://www.tinymce.com/docs/configure/content-formatting/#block_formats).
+Wordpress does provide an argument for `block_formats` when initializing TinyMCE, thus [relying on the defaults](https://www.tinymce.com/docs/configure/content-formatting/#block_formats).
 By adding this argument to the `tiny_mce_before_init` filter, we can add in our extra elements*:

 \* Note: since we're overriding the defaults, we need to include the original elements (p, h1-h6..etc)